Percy Lavon Julian: Early life and family

 Percy Lavon Julian was born on April 11, 1899, in Montgomery, Alabama, as the first child of six born to James Sumner Julian and Elizabeth Lena Adams Julian.
 Both of his parents were graduates of what was to be Alabama State University.
-His father, James was employed as a clerk in the Railway Service of the United States Post Office, and his mother Elizabeth was a schoolteacher.
+His father was employed as a clerk in the Railway Service of the United States Post Office, and his mother was a school teacher.

 Education and academic career

 At a time when access to an education beyond the eighth grade was extremely rare for African Americans, Julian's parents steered all of their children toward higher education.
 Julian attended DePauw University in Greencastle, Indiana.
 The college accepted few African-American students.
 The segregated nature of the town subjected him to social humiliations.
 He was not allowed to live in a college dormitory and first stayed in an off-campus boarding home, which refused to serve him meals.
 It took him days before he found an establishment where he could eat.
 He later found work firing the furnace, waiting tables, and doing other odd jobs in a fraternity house; in return, he was allowed to sleep in the attic and eat at the house.
 Julian graduated from DePauw in 1920 as a Phi Beta Kappa and valedictorian.

 By 1930, his father had moved the family to Greencastle so that all his children could attend DePauw.
 He still worked as a railroad postal clerk.
-James owned his own home, valued at $3,000 (approximately $ today).
+James owned his own home; his house, worth $3,000 in 1930, was worth about $ in 2025.
 After graduating from DePauw, Julian wanted to obtain his doctorate in chemistry, but learned it would be difficult for an African American to do so.
 Instead, he obtained a position as a chemistry instructor at Fisk University.
 In 1923 he received an Austin Fellowship in Chemistry, which allowed him to attend Harvard University to obtain his M.S.
 However, worried that white students would resent being taught by an African American, Harvard withdrew Julian's teaching assistantship, making it impossible for him to complete his Ph.D. there.

 In 1929, while an instructor at Howard University, Julian received a Rockefeller Foundation fellowship to continue his graduate work at the University of Vienna, where he earned his Ph.D. in 1931.
 He studied under Ernst Späth and was considered an impressive student.
 Europe gave him freedom from the racial prejudices that had stifled him in the States.
 He freely participated in intellectual social gatherings, attended the opera, and found greater acceptance among his peers.
 Julian was one of the first African Americans to receive a Ph.D. in chemistry, after St. Elmo Brady and Edward M.A.
 Chandler.